 San Marino's constitution was enacted in 1600, and to this day remains the world's oldest constitution still in use.

 During the late 19th century Italy went through a phase of unification, wherein San Marino became a place of refuge for many displaced Italians persecuted for their support of the cause.
 In their defense and in keeping with the wishes of his country, Giuseppe Garibaldi chose not to be incorporated into the new Italian state during the unification process.

-During World Wars I and II San Marino remained neutral, however, despite this declaration the country was wrongly accused of declaring war against the United Kingdom in 1940.
+During both World Wars I and II, San Marino remained neutral, however, despite this declaration the country was wrongly accused of declaring war against the United Kingdom in 1940.
 Then, in the summer of 1944, San Marino was bombed by the Royal Air Force after mistakenly believed to have been overtaken by German forces.